Notice: This page requires JavaScript to function properly.

 Note

-Pay attention that each argument can be a data structure - list, dictionary, etc. You can pass an arbitrary number of such structures using arbitrary arguments.
+Remember that each argument can be a data structure, such as a list or dictionary.
+You can pass an arbitrary number of such structures using arbitrary arguments.

-In Python, you can define arbitrary arguments as one positional argument using an asterisk * before the argument name.
+In Python, you can define arbitrary arguments as a single positional argument by placing an asterisk * before the argument name.
 Here's an example:

 12345678